emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 transportation of these keys to a third party are outside the scope of this document.

-If no inner method has created an EMSK or MSK, the MSK and EMSK will be generated directly from the session_key_seed meaning S-IMCK\[0] = session_key_seed.
+If no inner method has created an MSK or EMSK, the MSK and EMSK will be generated directly from the session_key_seed meaning S-IMCK\[0] = session_key_seed.